bropat/ioBroker.eusec/docs/authentication.md

   ![Mail containing verify code](_media/en/auth07.png)

 3. Now go to the left menu and select 'Objects'.
-Then on the right side under `eufy-security` => `0` click in the line `verify_code` the button with the pencil symbol.
+Then on the right side under `eusec` => `0` click in the line `verify_code` the button with the pencil symbol.

   ![Objects view with verify_code state](_media/en/auth08.png)